 $10,000, but under the simplified acquisition threshold, when required by the Director, SAF/SB or by written, joint agreement of the SCO and the MAJCOM/FLDCOM/DRU/DAFRCO Director of Small Business in accordance with DFARS PGI 219.201(c)(10)(1).

-(B) Document review on the DD Form 2579, Small Business Coordination Record.
+(B) Document review on the DD Form 2579, Small Business Coordination Record (Please note, you have to download the form from the link).
 Except for AFMC, forward a copy of all completed DD Forms 2579 in excess of $1,000,000 to the applicable MAJCOM/FLDCOM/DRU Director of Small Business prior to convening an Acquisition Strategy Panel or prior to finalizing the Acquisition Strategy if an ASP is not convened.
 In those instances where the SB specialist and the SBA/PCR are precluded from the review process due to security classification, the contracting officer must complete a DD Form 2579, and the COCO must review and coordinate on the form.

 (d)(1) The contracting office shall coordinate with the SB specialist as early in the acquisition planning process as practicable to enable early engagement on Air Force Small Business Program requirements.
 Refer to AFI 90-1801, Small Business Programs.